geisa/conformance/README.md

 A docker support is also available to generate the report on the host, it requires:
 * cqfd (See [requirements](https://github.com/savoirfairelinux/cqfd?tab=readme-ov-file#requirements) and [installation](https://github.com/savoirfairelinux/cqfd?tab=readme-ov-file#installingremoving-cqfd) steps on github)

+For the tests to run, you need to have the following requirements on the target:
+- iperf3 for the bandwidth test (iperf3 should also be installed on the host)

 #### Launch tests